timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 109B-SECURE WATER/CHAPTER 109B-SECURE WATER.md

       * (i) the States and areas referred to in section 391 of title 43;

-      * (ii) the State of Alaska; or
+      * (ii) the State of Alaska;

-      * (iii) the State of Hawaii; and
+      * (iii) the State of Hawaii; or

+      * (iv) the Commonwealth of Puerto Rico; and

-    * (B) submit to the Secretary an application that includes a proposal of the improvement or activity to be planned, designed, constructed, or implemented by the eligible applicant.
+    * (B) submit to the Secretary an application that includes—

+      * (i) a proposal of the improvement or activity to be planned, designed, constructed, or implemented by the eligible applicant; and

+      * (ii) for a project that is intended to have a quantifiable water savings and would receive a grant of $500,000 or more—

+        * (I) a proposal for a monitoring plan of at least 5 years that would demonstrate ways in which the proposed improvement or activity would result in improved streamflows or aquatic habitat; or

+        * (II) for a project that does not anticipate improved streamflows or aquatic habitat, an analysis of ways in which the proposed improvement or activity would contribute to 1 or more of the other objectives described in paragraph (1).

 * #### (3) Requirements of grants and cooperative agreements
   * #### (A) Compliance with requirements